Fireball Jello Shots Recipe

 Instructions:

-Combine the water, sugar, and orange peels. in a small saucepan.
-Bring to a boil over medium heat, stirring until the sugar dissolves.
-Simmer for 5-10 minutes, then remove from heat and let cool completely.
-Strain out the zest.
+1 — In a small saucepan, combine the water, sugar, and orange peels.
+Bring to a boil over medium heat, stirring until the sugar has fully dissolved.

 1 — Slice oranges in half.

-2 — Scoop out pulp, leaving peels intact.
-Do not try to make them too thin, or they’ll break.
-(You can keep the remaining pulp and juice for other recipes.)
+2 — Gently scoop out the pulp, leaving the peel intact.
+Don’t scrape too thin, or the peel may tear.
+(Save the pulp and juice for other recipes or cocktails!)

-3 — Place the halved orange peels into a muffin tray.
+3 — Place the hollowed orange halves into a muffin tray to help them keep their shape.
 Set aside.

 How to Make These Fireball Jello Shots

-1 – In a glass, add the two gelatin packets and dissolve them with four tablespoons of cold water.
+1 — Bloom the gelatin: In a small glass or bowl, add 2 packets of gelatin and dissolve with 4 tablespoons of cold water.
+Let it sit for a few minutes to bloom.

-2 – In a saucepan, bring 1 cup of simple orange syrup to a boil.
-Remove from heat and mix in the dissolved gelatin until well combined.
+2 — Prepare the syrup mixture: In a saucepan, bring 1 cup of homemade orange simple syrup to a boil.
+Remove from heat and stir in the bloomed gelatin until fully dissolved.

-6 – Refrigerate for 6-8 hours or until firm.
+6 — Chill until set: Refrigerate the filled orange peels for 6–8 hours, or until the jello is completely firm.

 Recipe Notes